 Here's how to get your 2023 tax refund early

-The IRS will not start accepting tax returns until the end of January.
-You likely won't have everything you need (such as your W-2 and other relevant documents) before the end of the month anyway.
+Preparing for tax season?
+The IRS will not start accepting tax returns until the end of January 2023.

-But if you want to get your federal tax refund as soon as possible, then the basic advice is this: File as soon as possible; file online, perhaps via the IRS-backed IRS Free File or a commercial service like TurboTax or H&R Block; and, when filing online, request your refund be sent to your bank or designated online account via direct deposit.
+But if you want to get your federal tax refund as soon as possible, then the basic advice is this: Get your documents together early; file as soon as possible; file online, perhaps via the IRS-backed IRS Free File or a commercial service like TurboTax or H&R Block; and, when filing online, request your refund be sent to your bank or designated online account via direct deposit.
 Filing an error-free return is important, too.

 H&R Block Refund Advance, $0 fee, 0% APR

+TurboTax offers a TurboTax Refund Advance program where you can get up to $4,000 of your tax refund within 15 minutes of your tax return being accepted by the IRS.
+(The amount you can get as an advance depends on the size of your anticipated refund.)
+Funds are deposited in a Credit Karma Money account, which you can immediately access with a Credit Karma Money virtual debit card.

+Again, there are no loan fees and the interest rate is 0% APR.

 The best TurboTax discounts happen early in the tax season.
 All versions of TurboTax software are on sale right now on the TurboTax website.
 But in order to get the most bang for your buck, you'll need to choose the TurboTax software that is right for you.
-Right now, you start TurboTax for free and pay once you file.
+You start using TurboTax for free and pay once you file.

 Keep reading to discover the different versions of TurboTax and shop the tax software on sale now.